shahaduu/shahad-Mechanical-Engineering-Task/README.md

 # 🕷️ Spider-Man Logo – Mechanical Engineering Task

 ## Overview
 This project was completed as part of the Mechanical Engineering track.
-The objective was to recreate a reference image as a 3D CAD model using Onshape and export it as an STL file suitable for 3D printing and manufacturing.
+The objective was to recreate the Spider-Man logo as a 3D CAD model using Onshape and export it as an STL file.

 ## Project Objectives
 - Recreate a reference image as a 3D CAD model.
 - Practice sketching and modeling techniques in Onshape.
-- Export the completed design in STL format.
+- Export the completed model in STL format.
-- Document the project using GitHub.
+- Document the project on GitHub.

 ## Design Details
 - **Model:** Spider-Man Circular Logo
 - **Software:** Onshape
-- **File Format:** STL
+- **Output Format:** STL
 - **Category:** 3D CAD Modeling

 ## Tools Used